derekmueller/irlib/doc/doc_installation.rst

 ``echo %PATH%``

-Alternativly, on Windows, one should be able to modify the *Path* variable by right clicking on **My Computer** and going to *Properties -> Advanced System Settings -> Environment Variables*.
+Alternatively, on Windows, one should be able to modify the *Path* variable by right clicking on **My Computer** and going to *Properties -> Advanced System Settings -> Environment Variables*.